SCART: Simulation of Cyber Attacks for Real-Time: Method

 \begin{itemize} \item \textbf{Attacking the external control system}

-Here, we present all the threats coming from the external interfaces to the system.
-We refer to these interfaces as the control or management of the system.
-For example remote control, command and control position, manager position and more.
-This can be done by adding the code to the firmware, software, and even in some cases to produce an alternative communication interface of the control system.
+Here, we present an overview of the threats that arise from the system's external interfaces, referred to as controller or management interfaces.
+Examples of such interfaces include remote control, command-and-control positions, and management positions.
+These threats can be executed by injecting malicious code into the controller’s firmware or software and, in some cases, by developing alternative communication interfaces for the control system.

 \item \textbf{System firmware attacks}